Old and Historic District (H-1 Overlay District)

 With Leesburg’s suburban expansion brought on by the annexation of land in the mid-20th century, the Town Council created a Restoration and Redevelopment Commission in 1962 to study the potential for maintaining the community’s integrity.
 In 1963, the Council established the Old and Historic District, at a time when there were only 4 such districts in Virginia (Alexandria, Richmond, Charlottesville, and Williamsburg).
 When initially designated, the Old and Historic District’s boundaries followed the boundaries of the Town as displayed on the 1878 Gray’s New Map of Leesburg.
 Since that time, the Old and Historic District has been expanded to its current boundaries.

-The Old and Historic District Design Guidelines (see links below) provide property owners the guidance necessary to plan a project.
+The Old and Historic District Design Guidelines (see below) provide property owners, designers and contractors the guidance necessary to plan a project and are also used by Preservation staff and BAR members in the review of COA applications.

 Application Form and Information